 What’s the best way to print shipping labels – do I need a special printer?

-If you want to see which is best for your business, check an older post on Thermal Printers vs Laser Printers for Printing Shipping Labels.
+If you want to see which is best for your business, check out our post on Thermal Printers vs Laser Printers for Printing Shipping Labels.

 Where should I buy shipping labels – can I get shipping labels free?

 There is a way to get free shipping labels; however, the list of compatible printers is a bit limited.
-Take a look at my older post on ways to save money and get free shipping supplies to find out how to get free shipping labels.
+Take a look at ways to save money and get free shipping supplies to find out how to get free shipping labels.

 Most people will opt to purchase shipping labels online as you can hunt for deals and likely find a greater selection than at an office supplies store.
 One of our favorite sources for purchasing shipping labels is Online Labels.
 They have every shape, size, and type of shipping label out there, and give discounts when making big orders.

 Important side note: If you own a Dymo 4XL, a very popular label printer, they only work with Dymo’s proprietary shipping labels.
-There are some “Dymo 4XL” compatible labels out there, but you must use those at your own risk and it’s possible they
+There are some “Dymo 4XL” compatible labels out there, but you must use those at your own risk.

 Conclusion and Quick Tips

-Hopefully that covers your basic questions about shipping labels.
-As with many things eCommerce and running a business, knowledge in all areas allows you find the most cost effective ways to run your business so you can save cash.
-As we all know, big savings always feels good and ensures longevity of your business.
+As with many things e-commerce and running a business, knowledge in all areas allows you to find the most cost-effective ways to run your business so you can save cash.
+As we all know, big savings always feels good and ensures the longevity of your business.

-Before we conclude, here’s a few bullet points about shipping labels and printers that could help in the future.
+Before we conclude here are a few bullet points about shipping labels and printers that could help in the future: